 Actinium has forged strong partnerships with companies globally who share our vision of bringing targeted radiotherapies to patients in need.

-Below are our existing partnerships and collaborations including for our lead clinical program Iomab-B and our AWE technology platform that is being utilized in the development developing novel targeted radiotherapies for both solid tumors and blood cancers.
+Below are our existing partnerships and collaborations including for our lead clinical program Iomab-B and our targeted radiotherapy technology platform that is being utilized in the development developing novel targeted radiotherapies for both solid tumors and blood cancers.